Business Loan Declined? Steps to take to get Funded.

 Moreover, A/R factoring approval is based on the credit strength of your clients, not you or your business.
 Even if you have bad credit, factoring is still an option.
 As long as your customers are other businesses with established credit, you will be eligible to factor your invoices.
 Invoice factoring is extremely fast, incredibly easy, and gives you control of your own money.
 Factor as much or as little as you want; it is up to you!

 Read our article on are merchant cash advances a scam.

 How Does Invoice Factoring Work?

-Invoice factoring is simple
+Invoice factoring is simple.

 The first thing you have to do is contact us.
 We’ll ask you a few simple questions about your business, its income, and your invoices.
 Then, we will use that information to qualify you for invoice factoring.
 Bankers Factoring is the premier employee-owned A/R factoring company across the nation with a robust global presence.
 You can rest assured knowing Bankers is a reliable factor with a long history of satisfied clients.

 Once you go through our quick and easy approval process and receive approval, you receive same-day funding.
-You run your business with the immediately available funds to grow and build your business.
+You run your business with the funds immediately available to grow and build your business.

 Bankers Factoring will fund up to 90% of your invoices in the first installment.
 Once your customer pays in full, we pay you the earned reserve, factoring rebate, or the remaining invoice amount less the factor fees.